The footprint of transportation jointly concerns passengers (mobility of people) and freight (mobility of cargo):

-The true transportation footprint for freight distribution is difficult to assess as many infrastructures, such as roads and airports, are dominantly used for passenger movements and can thus be considered as shared facilities.
+The true transportation footprint for passengers and freight transportation is difficult to assess.
+Many infrastructures, such as roads and airports, are dominantly used for passenger movements and can thus be considered shared facilities.

 There has been a convergence in the use of transportation assets for logistical purposes, all of which trying to rationalize scarce real estate assets, which include: